ksatirli/terraform-boundary-nomad-client-worker/README.md

-# Boundary: Nomad Client-based Boundary Workers
+# Boundary: Nomad Client-based Workers

 > This Terraform Module provisions Boundary Account and Role resources for usage with
 > Nomad Clients that orchestrate deployments of Boundary Worker and Targets.